dkelosky/js-osFtp/README.md

 # js-osFtp

-Brackets extension using OS ftp service.
-Native OS FTP services are more robust and work well when other extensions fall short, for example, not existing Bracket's FTP extension can FTP propertly to and from z/OS.
+This Brackets extension uses native OS services for FTP.
+Native OS FTP services are more robust and work well when other extensions fall short, for example, at the time this was created, no existing Bracket's FTP extension could propertly FTP to and from z/OS.

-Use F12 for debugging.
+---
+## FTP Files to a Remote Destiniation

 Right click a file (not a directory) in the Working file set or Project set and 'New Ftp Site...'